 General Application for GST/HST Rebates

-Our publications and personalized correspondence are available in braille, large print, e-text, or MP3 for those who have a visual impairment.
-Find more information by going to About multiple formats or by calling 1-800-959-5525.
+The CRA's publications and personalized correspondence are available in braille, large print, e-text, or MP3 for those who have a visual impairment.
+For more information, go to Order alternate formats for persons with disabilities or call 1-800-959-5525.

 Table of contents

-This guide gives general information and instructions to help you complete Form GST189, General Application for Rebate of GST/HST.
+This guide gives general information and instructions to help you fill out Form GST189, General Application for GST/HST Rebates.
 It describes the circumstances in which you can apply for a number of rebates and the eligibility requirements for each.
-Keep this guide to help you complete future rebate applications.
+Keep this guide to help you fill out future rebate applications.

 GST/HST and Quebec

 In Quebec, Revenu Québec generally administers the GST/HST.
-If the physical location of your business is in Quebec, you have to file your returns with Revenu Québec using its forms, unless you are a person that is a selected listed financial institution (SLFI) for GST/HST or QST purposes or both.
+If the physical location of your business is in Quebec, you have to file your returns with Revenu Québec using its forms, unless you are a person that is a selected listed financial institution (SLFI) for GST/HST or Quebec sales tax (QST) purposes or both.
 For more information, see the Revenu Québec publication IN-203 V, General Information Concerning the QST and the GST/HST, or call 1-800-567-4692.
-If you are an SLFI go to GST/HST and QST – Financial institutions, including selected listed financial institutions.
+If you are an SLFI, go to GST/HST and QST information for financial institutions, including selected listed financial institutions.

 Definitions